-Biodiesel up to a maximum of 20% blend (B20) may be used and will not affect the manufacturers mechanical warranty as to engine and emissions system related components, provided the biofuel used in the blend conforms to ASTM D6751, B1 to B5 blends conform to ASTM D975, and B6 to B20 blends conform to ASTM D7467.
+Biodiesel with up to a maximum of 20% biofuel (B20) may be used and will not affect the manufacturer's mechanical warranty as to engine and emissions system related components.
+The biofuel used in the various blends must conform to ASTM D6751; therefore B1 to B5 blends conforming to ASTM D975 and B6 to B20 blends conforming to ASTM D7467.
 Also, any engine performance problem related to the use of biodiesel fuel would not be recognized nor considered as Volvo or Prevost's responsibility.